-The events of the past week are a reason to pause and consider how we can help our families be prepared for emergencies.
-Being prepared helps to increase a feeling a safety and confidence.
+Being prepared helps to increase a feeling of safety and confidence.
 We can't prepare for every possible situation, but we can instill a mindset to be prepared if or when emergencies strike.
 I came across this article over at Modern Mom which has some excellent suggestions.

 1) BE THE BOSS: The greatest indicator of a child’s sense of well-being is a parent’s sense of well being.
 How you act and respond to what is going on in the world will be absorbed by your children, but they don’t necessarily have the maturity or skills to put it all in perspective.
 You are their role model.
 Keep your calm, and they will better carry on.

 That's exactly right.
 Our ability to see the big picture and calmly move forward in the face of uncertainty and difficult times sends a strong message to our kids.

 2) TALK IT OUT: I am often asked how to talk to kids about the news from bombs in Turkey to shootings in suburban schools.
 There is admittedly no single right way.
 Age and maturity level are relevant, of course, but in this interconnected world, your kids likely know more than you want and sooner than you might realize.
 Engage them and measure their fears; discuss all the things you are doing to keep them safer (see below); and remind them that while there are some bad people, there are so many more good people.
 Don’t say things like “yeah, I know, the whole world is going to hell in a hand basket.”
 It doesn’t help.

 Having an open and honest dialogue is helpful.
 Keep it age appropriate and focus on what your kid thinks about it.